Pricecoin/prcx-rpc-explorer/README.md

 ## Prerequisites

-1. Install `Bitcoin Core` - [instructions](https://bitcoin.org/en/full-node).
-Ensure that `Bitcoin Core`'s' RPC server is enabled (`server=1`).
+1. Install `PricecoinX Core` - [instructions](https://pricecoinx.org/en/full-node).
+Ensure that `PricecoinX Core`'s' RPC server is enabled (`server=1`).
-2. Allow `Bitcoin Core` to synchronize with the Bitcoin network (you *can* use this tool while sychronizing, but some pages may fail).
+2. Allow `PricecoinX Core` to synchronize with the PricecoinX network (you *can* use this tool while sychronizing, but some pages may fail).
 3. Install Node.js (16+ required, 18+ recommended).

 ### Note about pruning and indexing configurations

 This tool is designed to work best with full transaction indexing enabled (`txindex=1`) and pruning **disabled**.
-However, if you're running Bitcoin Core v0.21+ you can run *without* `txindex` enabled and/or *with* `pruning` enabled and this tool will continue to function, but some data will be incomplete or missing.
-Also note that such Bitcoin Core configurations receive less thorough testing.
+However, if you're running PricecoinX Core v0.21+ you can run *without* `txindex` enabled and/or *with* `pruning` enabled and this tool will continue to function, but some data will be incomplete or missing.
+Also note that such PricecoinX Core configurations receive less thorough testing.

 In particular, with `pruning` enabled and/or `txindex` disabled, the following functionality is altered: